Regional Arts Development Fund

 Exceptional applications requesting more than the funding amount listed may be considered.
 Please contact the RADF Liaison to discuss your proposal.

-Applications can be submitted all year round with a final submission date of 12 August 2024.
 To reach the assessment periods, applications should be submitted by:

 It is recommended that applications are submitted prior to these dates so Council Officers can check for errors and if identified, endeavour to work with the applicant to correct the application.